ignition-devs/incendium/README.md

 ## Using incendium

+To use incendium, do the following:

+1. Download the latest release
-To use incendium, add it as a package under Scripting > Project Library.
+1. add it as a package under Scripting > Project Library.

 ## Contributing to incendium